ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/datasets-and-training.md

 Start by downloading the MNIST dataset.
 Proceed as follows:

-1. Open the pytorch-digits.ipynb you created in [Create a PyTorch model for digit classification](/learning-paths/cross-platform/pytorch-digit-classification-architecture/).
+1. Open the pytorch-digits.ipynb you created earlier.

 2. Add the following statements: